Videography

 • Don't X IconChose extravagant or uncommon spaces.

-• Don't X IconUse wardrobe with small prints, glasses with glare, or excessive jewelry/accessories.
+• Don't X IconUse wardrobe with small prints, glasses with glare, or excessive/noisy accessories.

 • Don't X IconFeature prominent photos in the background.